cyberbotics/webots/docs/guide/controller-plugin.md

 The equivalent controller functions are `wb_robot_wwi_receive_text` and `wb_robot_wwi_send_text`.
 3. They are web-ready and could be used to display robot windows on web pages.

-A simple example of an HTML robot window is provided in the `robots/thymio/thymio2.wbt` sample simulation and demonstrates:
+A simple example of an HTML robot window is provided in the `projects/samples/howto/custom_robot_window_simple` sample simulation and demonstrates how to establish a two-way communication between a robot window and Python controller.

-- How to display sensor information in the robot window.
-- How to send user interface events (like mouse clicks) from the robot window to the controller program.
-- How to change the title of the robot window from the controller program.

 The HTML robot windows can communicate with controller programs written using any of the supported programming languages, i.e. C, C++, Python, Java, MATLAB and ROS.
 If a [Robot](../reference/robot.md)'s controller is changed or restarted during the simulation run, the robot window associated to the same [Robot](../reference/robot.md) node will be restarted as well.